yash-js/TaskScape/README.md

 # TaskScape ️

-Effortlessly organize your tasks and projects with this Trello-inspired task management tool built on Next.js and powered by Prisma, Clerk, MySQL, Tailwind CSS, Shadown UI, and Stripe.
+Effortlessly organize your tasks and projects with this Trello-inspired task management tool built on Next.js and powered by Prisma, Clerk, MySQL, Tailwind CSS, Shadcn UI, and Stripe.

 ## Features ✨